 As for the idea of getting pasties to-go for lunch, we hit a minor snag: fresh pasties aren’t available from the kitchen until 10am at the earliest, and at 8:45 we were entirely too early to score some.
 However, upon hearing that we were not averse to eating cold pasties (indeed, that’s how most historical pasties were eaten, long into a shift in the mines), our server helpfully ducked into the kitchen and emerged with a pair of day-old pasties, all wrapped-up and ready to go, and added them to our bill for $1 (which is a crazy-good deal!).

 So, a few hours later, at a quiet rest area on MI-28 east of Munising, we stopped to enjoy our takeout bounty.
-Like many of the area’s Finnish-inspired pasties, the Suomi ones lack the refined crimp of many of their Cornish cousins (that’s not always a given, I know the well-regarded Kaleva Cafe does a crimp on theirs), but the impressive thing here is that the day old pastry remained firm-but-flaky, still nicely enrobing the filling and retaining the moisture while maintaining a nice crumb without becoming soggy.
+Like many of the area’s Finnish-inspired pasties, the Suomi ones lack the refined crimp of many of their Cornish cousins (that’s not always a given, I know the well-regarded Kaleva Cafe did a crimp on theirs), but the impressive thing here is that the day old pastry remained firm-but-flaky, still nicely enrobing the filling and retaining the moisture while maintaining a nice crumb without becoming soggy.
 And the filling itself?
 Still delicious: tender chunks of beef, potato, onion, and carrot, still holding up some texture and flavor.
 Indeed, this was a perfect lunchtime picnic; I’d love to have one of these in my backpack for a hike.

 So, while our effort to get fresh pasties failed, everything else at Suomi was excellent: the pannukakku were an excellent choice for breakfast, the cinnamon nisu bread a nice side… and a pair of day old pasties for $2?
 That was probably the culinary bargain of our trip.
 And the pasties themselves?
 Quite enjoyable, although next time I’ll make sure to schedule things to get a fresh one.